Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Cyclic symmetry in the toric case

 Let $b \in H^{odd}(L(u);\Lambda_0)$.
 We define where $b_0 \in H^1(L(u);\C)$ and $b_+ \in H^1(L(u);\Lambda_+) \oplus \bigoplus_{m>0}H^{2m+1}(L(u);\Lambda_0)$.
 We define $\rho : H_1(L(u);\Z) \to \C^*$ by $\gamma \mapsto e^{\gamma \cap b_0}$.
 We define

-\end{defn} In the rest of this paper we only consider $T^n$-invariant differential forms and hence we always work with the canonical model. \begin{rem} Convergence of the series in the right hand side of (\ref{mcyclicdef2}) is proved in the same way as in the proof of Lemma \ref{unboundedX1}.
+\end{defn} In the rest of this paper we consider $T^n$-invariant differential forms unless otherwise stated and hence we work with the canonical model. \begin{rem} Convergence of the series in the right hand side of (\ref{mcyclicdef2}) is proved in the same way as in the proof of Lemma \ref{unboundedX1}.